 Enjoying this yummy cheesy thick and creamy stovetop mac and cheese recipe is an ultra-divine experience.
 The best part is that its pretty simple to throw together and it all happens on top of the stove.
 Simply boil your pasta in one pot while you make your roux in another.
 Add milk and cheese to your roux, whisk together the cheesy joy and pour it over your elbow pasta.
 DONE!

-Scrumptious stovetop mac and cheese starts with full-flavored pasta cooked just until al dente.
+Pasta – I like elbow macaroni works best. cooked just until al dente.
 It should still be just a little firm in the middle to avoid a mushy meltdown.
 You’ll also want to salt your pasta water accordingly.
 It will absorb salty water as it cooks, essentially flavoring your pasta from the inside out.

 Flour – I use a little all-purpose flour to thicken up this cheesy goodness and help coat every single noodle.

 Storing this southern stovetop mac and cheese is as easy as hiding it in the back of fridge where people can’t find it!
 Just kidding – not really.
+Store in an airtight container.
+When you reheat it, thin as needed with a little milk.

 Can You Freeze This?